How to set up your account in Ticket Validation

 - Validator cannot log in: confirm the user is type Validator, credentials are correct, and the mobile app is the validation app (not the web URL).

 - Admin cannot see menus: account-level objects are under Ticket sources, Ticket types, Locations, and Users in the sidebar.
-Use an Admin user, not a Validator account, in the browser.
+Use an Admin user, not a Viewer, Validator, or Seller account, for setup work in the browser.

 Account setup in one checklist

-Data model: sources, then types (each type belongs to a source); locations with time zones; users split between portal admins and mobile validators.
+Data model: sources, then types (each type belongs to a source); locations with time zones; users split by role: admins, viewers, validators, and sellers.

-Done when: you can name every source you import from, every type you sell, at least one correct venue time zone, and every gate person has a working login.
+Done when: you can name every source you import from, every type you sell, at least one correct venue time zone, and each team member has the right login for their role.

 Next step: create and configure your first event, then train validators using the mobile app.